Your Cyber Risk Readiness IQ

 Your institution is great at managing the risk associated with loans and credit, but how well do you apply that same discipline to cyber risk?

 Cyber risk management is the process of preventing, identifying, assessing, and managing the risks associated with cyber threats and vulnerabilities.
-This includes understanding the potential impact of a cyber-attack on your institution’s reputation, operations, and finances, as well as developing and implementing strategies to manage those risks.
 An effective cyber risk management solution encompasses four integrated components: Risk Assessment, Governance, Security and Fraud.
 In addition, it needs to account for the impact of operational changes at your institution.

 Getting there begins with an understanding that cyber risk is uniquely dynamic, a result of two factors: